megasanjay/vue3-lottie/README.md

   - Pauses the animation
 - stop
   - Stops the animation.
 This will also reset the animation to the first frame.
 Look at the demo for some examples.
+- destroy
+  - You can call this method to destroy the animation.
+It will remove the animation from the DOM.
+- setSpeed(speed)
+  - You can call this method to change the speed of your animation.
+- setDirection(direction)
+  - You can call this method to change the direction of your animation.
+- getDuration(inFrames)
+  - You can call this method to get the duration of your animation.
+- goToAndStop(frameNumber, isFrames)
+  - You can call this method to go to a specific frame of your animation.
+The animation will be stopped at the end of this call.
+- goToAndPlay(frameNumber, isFrames)
+  - You can call this method to go to a specific frame of your animation.
+The animation will be played from this frame.
+- playSegments(segments, forceFlag)
+  - You can call this method to play a specific segment of your animation.
+- setSubFrame(subFrame)
+  - You can call this method to set the subframe value.

 ![forthebadge](https://forthebadge.com/images/badges/made-with-vue.svg) ![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)